xbach/docs/docs/trezor-user/_sources/download.rst.txt

 TREZOR Bridge is an application which allows communication between TREZOR and any web browser.

-You can download the `TREZOR Bridge <https://wallet.trezor.io/data/bridge/1.2.0/index.html>`_ directly or check the `GitHub repository <https://github.com/trezor/trezord>`_.
+You can download the latest version of `TREZOR Bridge <https://wallet.trezor.io/data/bridge/latest/index.html>`_ directly or check the `GitHub repository <https://github.com/trezor/trezord>`_.

 TREZOR Chrome Extension